creativeprojects/gopenhab/README.md

 In theory, everything you can do in a DSL rule or in Jython should be available.

+Notes:
+- I do fully use it on my home automation platform: I did move all my DSL rules to gopenhab.
+- This is still work in progress: you might need some events that are not yet implemented, or some features that are not yet available.

-This is work in progress, but here's an example of what you can already do with it:
+Here's an example of what you can do with it right now:

 ```go
 package main